Mayank-Baranwal/2-Pass-Assembler/README.md

 # 2-Pass-Assembler
-C++ implementation of a 2 Pass Assembler to convert assembly code into machine level language covering major commands.
+C implementation of a 2 Pass Assembler to convert assembly code into machine level language covering major commands.

 Assembly level code supports the following instructions: